tech-angels/moci/README.md

 ## Architecture overview

-  MOCI - MOdular Continueous Integration.
+  MOCI - MOdular Continuous Integration.

   Project aims to be as flexble as possble, enclosing all project type or version control system specific functionalties in modules.